Mohill

-Mohill (meaning "soft ground") is a town in County Leitrim, Ireland.
+Mohill (meaning "soft ground") is a small town in the south of County Leitrim in Ireland.
 The town of Carrick-on-Shannon is approximately 16 km (10 miles) away.

 History

 The Justinian plague of Mohill devastated the local population in the 6th century.
 Mohill, or Maothail Manachain, is named for St. Manachan, who founded the Monastery of Mohill-Manchan here c.
 500–538 AD.
 Some sources and folklore say the shrine of Manchan was kept at the Monastery of Mohill-Manchan, before being moved to Lemanaghan in county Offaly for some unrecorded reason.
 The Monastery was taken over by Augustinians in the 13th century and was later closed in the 16th century, after the time of King Henry VIII.
 The site of the church is now occupied by a Church of Ireland church and graveyard.

 Ownership of the town passed to the Crofton family during the plantations and areas around the town were owned by the Clements family (Lord Leitrim), who built the nearby Lough Rynn estate and was also the owner of what is now Áras an Uachtaráin (Viceregal Lodge, Dublin).
 Mohill Poor Law Union was formed 12 September 1839 and covered an area of 215 sqmi.
 The population falling within the union at the 1831 census had been 66,858.
 The new workhouse, built in 1840–42, occupied a 6 acre site and was designed to accommodate 700 inmates.
 During the great famine, Anthony Trollope wrote a voyeuristic narrative on Mohill in his novel The Macdermots of Ballycloran, an early work.

 By 1856, Slater's Directory described Mohill as a prosperous, thriving market town stating that it contained "several good shops well-stocked with the various articles of fashion and of local requisites.
 Great progress is manifest in its general appearance and of its size is considered one of the most stirring, and is certainly the most thriving town of any in the surrounding counties".

 Hyde Street is named after Rev Arthur Hyde, grandfather of Douglas Hyde, first President of Ireland, who spent part of his childhood in the town.
 Through at least the 19th and 20th centuries, an impressive number of annual fairs were held at Mohill on: 14 January, February 4, February 25 (Monaghan Day), 8 April, 8 May (or 10 May), 3 June, 1 July, 31 July (or 2 August), 19, 9 and 30 August September, 19 October, 11 November, and 2 December.
 Back in 1925, Mohill town had population of 755 people, and contained 29 houses licensed to sell alcohol.